 Fletcher is a somewhat small town located in the state of North Carolina.
 With a population of 8,369 people and three constituent neighborhoods, Fletcher is the 112th largest community in North Carolina.

-Fletcher is a decidedly white-collar town, with fully 87.47% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Fletcher is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fletcher who work in sales jobs (15.33%), office and administrative support (14.64%), and management occupations (12.13%).
+Unlike some towns, Fletcher isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fletcher are a mix of both white- and blue-collar jobs.
+Overall, Fletcher is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Fletcher who work in sales jobs (15.97%), office and administrative support (10.97%), and healthcare (9.06%).

 Of important note, Fletcher is also a town of artists.
 Fletcher has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fletcher’s character.

+Fletcher is a somewhat ethnically-diverse town.
 The people who call Fletcher home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fletcher residents report their race to be White, followed by Asian.
-Important ancestries of people in Fletcher include English, German, Scottish, and Italian.
+The greatest number of Fletcher residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Fletcher include English, German, Irish, Scottish, and French.

 The most common language spoken in Fletcher is English.
-Other important languages spoken here include Tagalog and Vietnamese.
+Other important languages spoken here include Spanish and Italian.